aherbert/gdsc-smlm/docs/fitting_plugins.rst

 Note that the image is not processed using ``ImageJ``'s standard multi-threaded plugin architecture for processing stacks.
 The SMLM fitting engine code is written so it can run outside of ``ImageJ`` as a Java library.
 The plugin just uses the configured ``ImageJ`` parameter for the available thread count.

-The number of threads used by the fit engine is :math:`\max (1, \lfloor t \times f \rfloor)` where :math:`t` is the availble thread count and :math:`f` is the fraction of threads to use.
+The number of threads used by the fit engine is :math:`\max (1, \lfloor t \times f \rfloor)` where :math:`t` is the available thread count and :math:`f` is the fraction of threads to use.
 The default setting of 0.99 ensures a single thread is unused by the fit engine.
 This is then available for other tasks such as pre-processing the image frame data.
 This default can be configured using the :numref:`{name} <fitting_plugins:Additional Fitting Options>`.

 Progress is shown on the ``ImageJ`` progress bar.
 The plugin can be stopped using the ``Escape`` key.
 If stopped early the plugin will still correctly close any open output files and the partial results will be saved.